FRC Group Homes Create Enduring Friendships

 Day Hab Newsletter Date March 25, 2020

-Member of the Month Leroy J. Some of the qualities we think are very deserving towards making Leroy our member of the month are… Leroy is 1 of a kind.
-Making sure that things keep clean.
-He never hesitates to hold the door open for everybody.
-He likes to help people.
-Leroy makes sure the […]
+Member of the Month Leroy J. Some of the qualities we think are very deserving towards making Leroy our member of the month are… Leroy is 1 of a kind. […]

 Read More